edinburgh-napier/set09121/lectures/lecture8.md

 # State Pattern

-- Allows us to change the behaviour of the object when its internal state changes
+**Problem:** How to change an object's behaviour when its internal state change?
+How to implement new behaviour without altering the other behaviours and the object itself?

 - For example the ghost in PacMan.
     - Current state is chase PacMan.
     - When PacMan eats a power pill the ghost changes state to evade PacMan.